zuzanapiorkowska/FitoFitApp/README.md

 ## About the code

-The the app presents some of my code writing skills, including:
+The app presents some of my code writing skills, including:

 - Writing components and creating files structure in React and Next.js
 - Using some of React Hooks: useState, useEffect, useContext (I know others too! ;))